Josip Jelačić: Death and legacy

 Jelačić died on 20 May 1859 in Zagreb, after an illness.
 He is buried in Zaprešić, in a grave near his castle.

 In his time and shortly after, Jelačić was a fairly unpopular figure among the Croatian political elite, including Ante Starčević and others, and especially among the people who suffered losses due to his military campaigns and had little benefit from his economic measures.

 Today, Jelačić is considered an important and admirable figure in Croatian history, alongside Ante Starčević, and Stjepan Radić, the Croatian political leader until 1928.
 The central square of the city of Zagreb was named Ban Jelačić Square in 1848, and a statue of him by Anton Dominik Fernkorn was erected in the square in 1866, removed under Communist rule in 1947, and reinstalled in 1990, after the fall of Communism.

 In 2020, the home in which Jelačić was born was returned to the Croatian minority to be used as a cultural centre after being purchased by the Serbian government.
 It was officially opened on the 219th anniversary of Jelačić's birth in a ceremony attended by the President of Serbia Aleksandar Vučić and Croatia's Minister of Foreign Affairs Gordan Grlić Radman.

 The patriotic song "Ustani bane" (Rise, Ban) was written to glorify Jelačić.

 In Hungary, he is a very unpopular historical figure.
 He is often referred to as "Jelasics the coward," who "runs back to Vienna with his army beaten", quote from Sándor Petőfi's poem A vén zászlótartó.

 Jelačić's portrait was depicted on the obverse of the Croatian 20 kuna banknote, issued in 1993 and 2001.

 In 2008, a total of 211 streets in Croatia were named after Josip Jelačić, making him the fourth most common person eponym of streets in the country.

+Marriage and issue

+In 1850, in Napajedla, he married young Countess Sophie von Stockau (1834–1877), daughter of Count Georg Adolf von Stockau (1806–1865) and his wife, Countess Franziska von Fünfkirchen (1801–1870).
+Her father was an illegitimate son of Duchess Therese of Mecklenburg-Strelitz and her lover, Count Maximilian von Lerchenfeld-Köfering-Schönberg (1772–1809), which made him related to almost all European reigning families.
+Josip and Sophie had one daughter: